flyingrhinonz/wifiap/README.md

 These instructions are the simplest way to setup a wifi-ethernet bridge access point for the following use case:
 * Already have a wired network with DHCP, router, NAT, etc?
 * Just need to add another wifi access point, maybe to add coverage further out?
-* Client IPs will be assigned by your already existing infrastructure.
+* Client IPs will be assigned by your already-existing infrastructure.
 * We won't be adding another NAT (in the AP) to your network.
 * No DNS caching, no extra DHCP server.
 Just a simple wifi to ethernet bridge.
-* To-the-point instructions to get you operational faster.
+* Focused instructions to get you operational faster.
 I'm not explaining how to install OS, how to edit files, etc - I assume you know all of this.
 Just focusing on the task at hand.

 Is this what you need?
 Then continue reading.